 3.6 Expression of transposable elements in young spherules compared to mycelia

 There are 1,309 Gypsy, Copia and TcMar transposons in in C. immitis.
 We have previously found that proximity to a TE was associated with a lower level of protein-encoding gene expression in C. immitis mycelia (Stajich, Kirkland).
 In this study we have examined expression of TE mRNA in mycelia and young spherules.
 Only 350 TE had expression levels with an adjusted p < 0.05, suggesting that most TEs were poorly expressed.
 230 were up-regulated in spherules and only 15 were down-regulated.
 Gypsy TE were the most common up-regulated transposons.
-Analysis of up-regulated predicted protein-encoding genes in young spherules has shown that a few of them are transposon proteins and a previous proteomic study found one transposon protein in C. posadasii spherules ( ).
+Analysis of up-regulated predicted protein-encoding genes in young spherules has shown that a few of them are transposon proteins and a previous proteomic study found one transposon protein in C. posadasii spherules (Lake ).
 There were a total of 77 genes that were within 1 kB up- or down-stream of the up-regulated TE.
 The median FC of these genes was 1.95, so genes near the up-regulated TE were somewhat over-expressed in spherules.

 4. Discussion

 The transition from the environmental form to the spherule is required for pathogenic Coccidioides spp.
-The morphologic changes are dramatic – the organism changes from a mycelium with internal spores to a round structure that divides internally to form a large number of endospores (Sun, 1979).
+The morphologic changes are dramatic – the organism changes from a mycelium with internal spores to a round structure that enlarges circumferentially and divides internally to form a large number of endospores (Sun, 1979).
 These are released and can differentiate into mature spherules.
 The importance of spherule maturation and spherule release is demonstrated by the observation that an engineered chitinase deletion mutant that does not form spherules is avirulent (Xue, Cole, 2009).
 For these reasons, understanding the transcription program of spherules as they mature is clearly important for comprehending the biology of this dimorphic fungus.

 Our findings in this study confirm previous experiments showing that there are substantial differences in gene expression in spherules and mycelia ( , ).
 Transcriptome studies need to satisfy several basic goals: collecting accurate quantitative data about gene expression, using appropriate tools to analyze the data and compare gene expression in different biological states and using information about relative gene expression to make useful hypotheses about biological functions.
 The last goal is difficult to achieve.